Hornpipes

 Some medieval and Renaissance hornpipes had the reed fully enclosed by the animal horn, making it a “capped single-reed” instrument, in contrast to that beloved (by early musickers at least) buzzy, the krumhorn, which has a capped double reed (like a bassoon).

-If you want to know any more try:
+If you want to know any more, Click here

 Hornpipes and jigs are the vernacular dance forms for solo, footwork-focused dances which can be done in small spaces.
 Sailors always danced on board ship to make merry and keep fit, so jigs and hornpipes were their choice.
 Following this it was not long before a stage dancer presented a character solo, one amongst many hornpipes eg hornpipe in fetters.

 In current English dance circles, a hornpipe is a strongly dotted tune to which you would do a step-hop.
-Nottingham Swing (often to the tune “Philabelula all the way”) is the best-known example, but there are many others, new and old, though these days they are mainly the province of ceilidh dancers.
-Note that although it's notated as a dotted quaver followed by a semi-quaver it's really played as a quaver followed by a semi-quaver — it's really more 6/8 time than 4/4 time.
+Nottingham Swing (often to the tune Phillebelula All The Way) is the best-known example, but there are many others, old and new, though these days they are mainly the province of ceilidh dancers.
+Note that although it's notated as a dotted quaver followed by a semiquaver it's really played as a quaver followed by a semiquaver — it's really more 6/8 time than 4/4 time.
 But it doesn't sound like a jig, because the accompaniment is different.

-A hornpipe is similar to a Schottishe, to which you would tend to dance one-two-three-hop rather than step-hop, step-hop, though in fact you can easily do either to either.
+A hornpipe is similar to a Schottische, to which you would tend to dance one-two-three-hop rather than step-hop, step-hop, though in fact you can easily do either to either and Jill Bransby, a well-respected International Dance teacher, says that the standard Schottische step in International circles is 1-2-3-hop, 1-2-3-hop, step-hop, step-hop, step-hop, step-hop.
+For historical background to the Schottische, see Susan de Guardiola's posts at kickery.com/2008/02/the-early-schot.html and kickery.com/2008/02/how-to-dance-th.html.

-In the States, among contra dance musicians, the dots have been taken out and basically a hornpipe is the same as a reel.
-For instance, “Fisher's Hornpipe” is a traditional dance tune dating back to the late 1700's according to the web page
+In the States, among contra dance musicians the dots have been taken out and basically a hornpipe is the same as a reel.
+For instance, “Fisher's Hornpipe” is a traditional dance tune dating back to the late 1700's according to this web page.

-http://www.melbay.com/mandolinsessions/feb05/building.html You can see the music there, and if you gave it to a traditional English musician he would certainly dot it, as in the last example on this page (interestingly classed as a “Celtic Hornpipe”).
+If you gave this music to a traditional English musician he would certainly dot it, as in the last example on the page (interestingly classed as a “Celtic Hornpipe”).

 I had thought the notational difference was that a hornpipe is written with four beats to the bar and a reel with two, but I'm told both can be written either way.